patakieva/patakieva_2025/My_Work/intro_page.md

 Hey!
 I'm Eva Pataki.

 I'm working on brushing up my computer skills.
 It's pretty cool to see how much tech has evolved, especially how students can team up and create projects together.
-Their creativity is seriously impressive!

-One thing that really blows my mind is the whole virtual desktop thing—being able to work from anywhere and collaborate seamlessly is something I never imagined back in the day.
+One thing that really blows my mind is the virtual desktop thing—being able to work from anywhere and collaborate seamlessly is something I never imagined back in the day.

 ## A Throwback Moment
 Just for fun, here's a pic of a classic late '90s computer—similar to what I used as a student: